barrettjflowers/dotfiles/.github/README.md

 ## The Config
-This repo is for all things related to barrettjflowers's MacOS config.
-Useful when migrating to a new mac, finding where config files are, or just recalling what programs and scripts I commonly use.
+Unix config.
+Useful when migrating to a new mac, locating config files, or recalling programs and scripts.

 See `.gitignore` to add files.
 This repo is initialized in my home directory.